jenkinsci/wwpass-plugin/README.md

 =========================
 * Install from Jenkins CI repo:

-  Go to **Manage Jenkins>Manage Plugins>Availiable** and search for "WWPass Authentication Plugin", check it and push one of the install buttons (according your choice).
+  Go to **Manage Jenkins>Manage Plugins>Availiable** and search for "WWPass Authentication Plugin", check it and push one of the install buttons (according to your choice).

 * Build a plugin from the sources: